All 23 Rethymno Sightseeing

 The Museum of Cretan Lyra is strongly connected with the tradition and music of Crete.
 This is actually a workshop of Cretan lyras and one room has been hosts a large collection of lyras and other traditional musical instruments.

 This building was originally a Christian church.
 Then, the Turks made it a mosque and nowadays it houses the Municipal Odeon of Rethymno.
-Its minaret is the highest of the town.
+Its minaret is the highest in the town.

 In the remote village of Zoniana, 45 km from Rethymno, there is an interesting wax museum with figures from all over the Cretan history.
 Established in 1998, this Wax Museum is housed in a space of 1,000 sq.m.